JoeDiwa/starter-academic/content/publication/article4/index.md

 publication: ""
 publication_short: ""

 abstract: We document a decline in labor productivity in Italy in the early 2000s.
-We propose a structural VAR with theory-based sign restriction to identify the drivers that contribute to explain movements in labor productivity dynamics.
+We propose a structural VAR with theory-based sign restriction to identify the drivers that explain movements in labor productivity dynamics.
 We use quarterly Italian data spanning the period 1999Q1-2018Q4.
 Our result show that demand shocks that temporarily reduce total hours are the dominant source of fluctuations in labor productivity.

 # Summary.
 An optional shortened abstract.
 summary: